reetssydney/prototypes/growth-firebase/Add image TODO list.md

 - [x] remove help icon from the inspector (maybe add chevron instead)
 - [x] Add onboarding for the caption
 - [ ] ***[High priority]*** Update onboarding so it only appears once and does not come up again after being completed
-- [ ] Image details modal dialog (when "Read more is tapped") and Image metadata drawer (when tapping the placedImage) are dismissed respectively when user taps outside of the modal/drawer [Low prio]
+- [x] Image details modal dialog (when "Read more is tapped") is dismissed when user taps outside of the modal [Low prio]
+- [ ] Image metadata drawer (when tapping the placedImage) is dismissed when user taps outside of the drawer [Low prio]
 - ~~[ ] Skip action takes user back to next Suggested edit (low prio)~~